Japan's atomic disaster caused by "collusion" - panel report

 MISSED OPPORTUNITIES

-Many of the shocking details of the disaster, including operator Tokyo Electric Power Co's (Tepco) failure to prepare for a big tsunami and the chaotic response by the utility and government, have already been made public.
+Many of the shocking details of the disaster, including operator Tokyo Electric Power Co's (Tepco) failure to prepare for a massive tsunami and a chaotic response by the utility and government, have already been made public.

-In an effort to repair tattered public trust in the regulatory regime, the government will in a few months set up a more independent nuclear watchdog that will then draft new safety rules.

 The report pointed to numerous missed opportunities to take steps to prevent the disaster, citing lobbying by the nuclear power companies as well as a "safety myth" mindset that permeated the industry and the regulatory regime as among the reasons for the failure to be prepared.